jsaari97/azure-k8s-config/README.md

 });
 ```

+## API

+> Add API documentation

-## Setup Azure
+## Setting up Azure

-This workflow requires you to setup a feq Azure resources to get everything working.
+This workflow requires you to setup a few Azure resources to get everything working correctly.
+This package only requires App Configuration and can be used without the Azure Key Vault service.

 ### Create Service Principal